allegro/blog/_posts/2021-01-26-state-machines-made-easy-in-dotnet.md

 ```

 A test like this is essentially a list of events with expected side effects that are then aggregated using the `apply`
-function, which feeds them one by one into the state machine and verifies the outcome.
+function that feeds them one by one into the state machine and verifies the outcome.

 ## Summary

 I hope I was able to convince you how a framework like this can make designing complex state machines easy.
-It gives us numerous advantages, such as declarative syntax, effortless testability, thorough instrumentation and
+It provides numerous advantages, such as declarative syntax, effortless testability, thorough instrumentation and
 visualization.

-That is precisely why state machines became an integral part of pretty much every business process architecture
+This is precisely why state machines became an integral part of pretty much every business process architecture
 in our project.
 Having such a robust and scalable solution for asynchronous process orchestration and isolation is crucial in
 distributed systems.